stevebaeyen/stevebaeyen.github.io/_posts/2025-07-27-bioinformatics-terminal-workflow.md

 ## 🧱 2.
 Terminal Multiplexing with `tmux`

 `tmux` is essential for working over SSH, especially with flaky VPNs (or wifi, or network connectivity issues ).
 It allows persistent, detachable sessions.
-With `tmux`, I can start a session, run long jobs, and detach from it (I van even shutdown my laptop).
+With `tmux`, I can start a session, run long jobs, and detach from it (I can even shutdown my laptop).
 If my VPN drops or I lose connection, I can simply reattach to the session without losing progress.
 You don't need to worry about losing your work if you get disconnected.
 Another advantage is that you can run multiple terminal windows in one SSH session, which is great for monitoring logs or running multiple commands simultaneously.

 ![The tmux interface](/assets/img/tmux-panes.png)